Tips Bulletin

 Yes, the methods for freezing asparagus and all kinds of fruits and vegetables are similar and the results are delicious.
 Freezing fresh produce and other foods like cheese and meats ensures that you have delicious treats to eat all year.
 Just pull a package or two from the freezer and you’re all set!

-Keep cucumbers in the fridge or your zucchini if you plan to use them within a couple of days; otherwise, freezing is your best option.
+Keep zucchini in the fridge if you plan to use them within a couple of days; otherwise, freezing is your best option.
 Preserve your veggies for several months rather than just for a few days.

 Preparing, Preserving, and Thawing Zucchini